Insood/8080/README.md

 # 8080
-Intel 8080 Emulator for the Taito Space Invaders game
+Intel 8080 Emulator for the Taito Space Invaders game implemented in golang

 There is source code for two executables here: